 Dahlias are a huge class of flowers that have a long history of breeders, experts and aficionados.
-Their textual blooms with unusual petal shapes and amazing colours are amazing!
-Their “show flower” trait may intimidate some but they can be quite easy to grow.
-Given full sun, good soil and consistent water, just like a tomato plant, they thrive offering many, many blooms throughout the summer and early autumn.
+Their textured blooms, with unusual petal shapes and stunning colours, are truly captivating!
+Their “show flower” trait may intimidate some but given full sun, good soil and consistent water (just like a tomato plant), they are easy to grow and thrive offering many, many blooms throughout the summer and early autumn.

 Here are some general guidelines and how we treat dahlias here on our farm.